-Reinstall the blades following procedure from Sharpen Mower Blades instructions in CHECK-ING/SERVICING in this section.
+Reinstall the blades following procedure from Sharpen Mower Blades on page 56.
 If blades are replaced, always use Walker original equipment blades to ensure safety and optimum performance.
-The quality and performance of replacement blades offered by other manufacturers cannot be quaranteed, they could be dangerous.
+The quality and performance of replacement blades offered by other manufacturers cannot be guaranteed, they could be dangerous.